 ⦁ Behavioral / Psychological counselling.

-⦁ Medical devices to treat the symptoms of drug withdrawal.
+⦁ Medical attention to treat the symptoms of alcohol or drug withdrawal.

 ⦁ Treatment and assessment for psychological issues arising at the same time such as anxiety and depression.